augustl/augustl.com/posts/blog/2019/best_bug_predictor_is_organizational_complexity.md

 That's pretty interesting, isn't it?
 The distance to decision makers and the number of developers working on a project is clearly and unambiguously the issue that is the best predictor of future problems with a code base.

 Another shocking discovery for me personally, is that the only one that I've actually used myself - code coverage - has the lowest recall.
-In other words, almost all the issues it predicted turned out to not be real issues. (_Again_ again, more details later).
+It has a high precision, so bad code coverage does mean a high chance of bugs, i.e. low amount of false flags.
+But with a low recall, there are lots of bug that code coverage doesn't actually catch.

 ## Predicting bugs?